 Call tracking software helps you measure and analyze phone leads that come from any channel, including web and offline advertising.
 The web has a lot articles about what call tracking is, but not many on how to choose the right call tracking software for your business.

-A recent research concluded that 63% of web related purchases happen offline.
-This indicates that customers that start their search in the web or click on your online ads are quite comfortable making their purchases offline.
-This is not only true for offline businesses, but also for SaaS (Software as a Service) and other web businesses.This is evident from the fact that publishing phone numbers on the site increases the overall sales conversion.
+Recent research concluded that 63% of web-related purchases happen offline.
+This means that customers who start their research on the web or click on online ads often turn to phone calls to make their purchases.
+Supporting evidence includes the fact that publishing phone numbers on the site increases overall sales conversion.

-Why should you care about Call Tracking?
+Why should you care about call tracking?

-What is Call Tracking?
+What is call tracking?

 1. Number coverage

 Call tracking involves publishing unique phone numbers across all your campaigns.
 If you’re targeting a global market for your advertising, you must make sure the service provider you choose offers phone numbers of the type you use in the country of your choice.

 Plivo, for instance, offers local, toll-free, and short code numbers in 50 countries on six continents.